motoani/Amaze/README.md

 ----------
 Again, fairly self-explanatory.

-A 16 colour palette us define first in 32bit 0RGB format.
+A 16 colour palette is defined first in 32bit 0RGB format.

 Textures are 64px square in 0RGB 32 bit format.
 The upper 8 bits are ignored currently.